 1: v acquires a lock at the home base, receives object.

 • Home-based solutions suffer from the triangular routing problem.
-If two close-by nodes take turns to access the object, all the traffic is routed through the potentially far away home-base.
+If two close-by nodes access the object on a rotating basis, all the traffic is routed through the potentially far away home-base.

 6.2 Arrow and Friends